Lawmakers tour site of Parkland school massacre before experts recreate shooting inside

 In one classroom, there is an unfinished chess game one of the slain students had been playing, the pieces unmoved.
 The Associated Press was one of five media outlets allowed to tour the building after shooter Nikolas Cruz's jury went through.

-The House members were led to the same door Cruz entered, then entered through an adjoining door.
-They spent an hour and 40 minutes walking the same path he did during the six-minute attack.
+The House members spent an hour and 40 minutes walking the same path he did during the six-minute attack, accompanied by victims' family members and prosecutors.

+After the tour, the members — six Democrats and three Republicans on the House School Safety and Security Caucus — traveled to a nearby hotel to discuss school safety issues with parents and wives who lost loved ones in the attack.
+The roundtable meeting was being held in the same ballroom where the families learned of their loved ones' deaths.

+Florida Democratic Rep. Jared Moskowitz, a Stoneman Douglas graduate whose district includes Parkland, said Congress owes it to the families who have lost children, parents and spouses in school shootings to make campuses safer.
+He said seeing the scene will allow the members to fully grasp what happened.

+Parent Max Schachter, whose 14-year-old son Alex died in the shooting, suggested the tour and school safety conference to Moskowitz.

+“We can come together and enact common-sense school safety solutions so this will never happen again,” said Schachter, a former insurance broker who is now a full-time campus safety advocate.
+“Safety has to come before education — you cannot teach dead kids.”

-The school is scheduled to be demolished after the tour and shooting reenactment.
+The building is scheduled to be demolished after the tour and shooting reenactment.
+The school is closed for the summer and no students or teachers were on campus Friday.

 The shooting, which sparked a nationwide movement for gun control, traumatized the South Florida community.
 Cruz, a 24-year-old former Stoneman Douglas student, pleaded guilty in 2021 and was sentenced to life in prison.

-After the tour, the caucus members and families planned to go to a nearby hotel to discuss school safety issues.
-Moskowitz said he thinks it will take time for the congressional members to take everything in emotionally and intellectually.

-“You're not going to walk through this and then get out a pen and paper and start writing down your policy ideas,” he said.
-“But we have got to figure out how no other families become part of this exclusive club no one wants to belong to.”
+Not long after the lawmakers left the school, crews began setting up for the reenactment, which will begin later Friday.
+Bags, tables and ladders were carted inside.
+Several people went inside a hallway with someone with a camera as two loud helicopters hovered overhead.

-After the members leave, ballistics experts will fire up to 139 shots of live ammunition during a reenactment.
+Ballistics experts will fire up to 139 shots of live ammunition during the reenactment.
 The experts will fire from the same spots as Cruz, with an identical AR-15-style semiautomatic rifle, and the bullets will be caught by a safety device.
-The test at the school, which is closed for summer break, is expected to take several hours.
+The reenactment is expected to take several hours.

 The reenactment is part of a lawsuit by the victims' families and the wounded that accuses Peterson of failing in his duty to protect them and their loved ones.